 But this is still the conventional solution.

-Imagine now a 5-meter-long weightless beam unevenly placed in a fulcrum with 2 meter on one side and 3 meters on the other.
+Now imagine a 5-meter-long weightless beam unevenly placed in a fulcrum with 2 meters on one side and 3 meters on the other.
 How can we place 20 1-newton weights on the two ends of this “see-saw” so that they will balance?

 We can use “trial and error” here or we could simply partition the 20 into two groups in the ratio of 2 : 3 which is 8 : 12 and place 8 pieces at the end of the 3 meter side while placing 12 pieces at the end of the 2 meter side.
 We will have a balanced see-saw with 24 newton-meters per side.

 The most common solution to our featured problem is to get the least common multiple of the speeds and ASSUME that this is the distance between the destinations.
 Then using this assumed distance, we compute the assumed times of travel.
 But this is time consuming and totally unnecessary.
 Given the same distance the speed is inversely proportional to the time.
 So if the ratio of the speed is 40 : 60 or 2 : 3, then their time to travel the same distance would be in the ratio of 3 : 2.

 Thus the lower speed will contribute to 3/5 of the average speed while the faster speed will account for the other 2/5.
 If we use 40 kph as the base then we need to compute only 2/5 of the difference in their speed which is (60 -40) or 20.
 This is also the same as partitioning 20 in to a ratio of 2 : 3.
 For 20 it is 8:12.
 So The average speed is 40 + 8 = 48 kph.